Skip to main content

 • docker run starts a new container.

-• -v /path/to/config.yml:/config/config.yml shares the file at /path/to/config.yml with the container, putting it at /config/config.yml, which is the default configuration file location for the docker image.
+• -v /path/to/config.yml:/config/config.yml shares the file at /path/to/config.yml with the container, putting it at /config/config.yml, which is the default configuration file location for the Docker image.

 • eu.gcr.io/cognite-registry/edm-connector:<version> is the name of the image.
 Replace <version> with the version you’ll run.
 Cognite strongly recommends running the latest version.